05TharunKM/Samsung-PD-Training-/README.md

 **About Qualcomm Snapdragon 662:**
 + The Qualcomm Snapdragon 662 is a lower mid-range ARM-based SoC largely found in Android tablets and smartphones.
 + It features 8 Kryo 260 cores  that are divided in two clusters.
 A fast cluster of four cores with up to 2 GHz and a power saving efficiency cluster with up to 1.8 GHz.
 Both clusters can also be used together.
-+ In addition to the 8 CPU cores, the SoC integrates a mid range Adreno 610 GPU with a LPDDR4 memory controller (dual-channel)  and supports Wi-Fi (802.11ac + MIMO, max.
-867 Mbps), Bluetooth 5, and LTE (X12 LTE modem with up to 600 Mbps download and 150 Mbps upload).
++ In addition to the 8 CPU cores, the SoC integrates a mid range Adreno 610 GPU with a LPDDR4 memory controller  and supports Wi-Fi , Bluetooth 5, and LTE.
++
 </details>